marki155/guide_seq_wf/README.md

-# guideseq: The GUIDE-Seq Analysis Package
+# g-seq: The feature complete GUIDE-Seq Analysis Package
 [![Build Status](https://travis-ci.org/Zethson/guide_seq_wf.svg?branch=master)](https://travis-ci.org/Zethson/guide_seq_wf)

+g-seq builds upon the foundation layed out by the Aryee lab.
+Please visit [Aryee-lab](http://aryee.mgh.harvard.edu/) for more information.
 The guideseq package implements our data preprocessing and analysis pipeline for GUIDE-Seq data.
 It takes raw sequencing reads (FASTQ) and a parameter manifest file (.yaml) as input and produces a table of annotated off-target sites as output.

 ### References